thr-consulting/imperium/docs/Authentication.md

 ### Client

-#### Reducer
-You will need a Redux Reducer called `auth` that return an immutable Map of authentication data.

 #### `checkPermissions(auth, permissions): bool`

 This method needs to check auth data (from your `serializeAuth()` method against an array of permissions.